Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: Extended Results

 The \href{https://github.com/NVlabs/ffhq-dataset}{Flickr-Faces-HQ (FFHQ)} dataset is a high-resolution ($1024 \times 1024$) collection of human faces that exhibits a remarkably wide range of visual variations \citep{karras2019style}.
 We closely follow the experimental protocol adopted by \cite{gushchin2024light}, using their publicly available datasets from {\url{https://github.com/ngushchin/LightSB}} .
 We split the dataset into training (first $60K$ images) and testing (last $10K$ images) subsets.
 Each subset is further partitioned into age groups, specifically \textit{adults} and \textit{children}, corresponding to the source distribution $\rho_a$ and the target distribution $\rho_b$, respectively.
 The objective of this experiment is to generate a realistic child image from a given adult image, representing the same individual at a younger age.
 For each image, we employ the pre-trained ALAE encoder \citep{pidhorskyi2020adversarial} to extract a $512$-dimensional latent vector.
 The SB solvers are trained directly on these latent representations.
 During inference, we encode a given image into the latent space, apply the learned bridge using the SB models, and then decode its outcome to obtain the transformed image.
-Since the probabilistic bridge is already defined in the latent space, there is no need for a potential function $U$ to measure the distance from the data manifold.
-Consequently, in the CWG framework we set $U = 0$ and solve a constant-kinetic-energy bridge problem.
-In contrast, in the baseline GSBM approach we retain a potential energy term $U$ that penalizes excessive entropy and overly concentrated probability densities $\rho^t$, unlike DSBM, which does not include any potential term $U$.
+Because the probabilistic bridge is already defined within the ALAE latent space, which captures the FFHQ data manifold, the CWG method does not rely on the potential function $U$ to quantify deviations from image manifold.
+In contrast, the baseline GSBM approach retains a potential energy term $U$ that penalizes excessive entropy and overly concentrated probability densities $\rho^t$, distinguishing it from DSBM, which does not include any potential term.